-The Children’s wards often have a playroom, but the times may be limited to week day only, and if your child is in isolation they may not be permitted to enter.
+Children’s wards often have a playroom, but the times may be limited to week days only, and if your child is in isolation they may not be permitted to enter.
 The play specialists will bring toys to the children, where they are in for a longer stay.

 For the unplanned trip to the hospital it is doubly stressful, both parent and child are upset.

 Make sure you know where your nearest emergency clinic is located.
-For example, in Dublin the VHI Clinic can be used to save a trip to Temple Street (don’t need to be a VHI member).
+For example, in Dublin the VHI Clinic can be used to save a trip to Temple Street (you don’t need to be a VHI member).